neoroseknows/pf2e-level-up-wizard/README.md

 **Note**: Before submitting an Feature Request, please check the [project board](https://github.com/users/BenABaron/projects/1) to see if the feature is already planned.

 Feel free to reach out to me on Discord at Zumanzo#8754, and/or open an [issue on Github](https://github.com/BenABaron/pf2e-level-up-wizard/issues).

+## Contributing

+I'm always happy to accept contribution from others!
+If you'd like to contribute, please follow these guidelines:

+- Create branch out of latest `develop` branch.
+Make sure to do a `git pull origin/develop` for latest copy.
+- Branch names should be a description of the feature being implemented/bug being fixed (i.e. `my-feature`, `bug-123-bug-summary`), preferring dashes over camelCasing in branch names.
+- When ready for review, open a PR from your feature branch against `develop`.